 One numbered company that operated a demolition facility on the site asked the Nova Scotia Supreme Court to be removed from the clean-up order.
 Marlene, Melissa and Jonathan intervened in this case because they were worried that if the company won the appeal and had its name removed from the order, the remaining companies may not complete the work required to clean up their water.

-Working along with lawyers at East Coast Environmental Law, we’ve secured intervenor status for community members Angela Zwicker, Marlene Brown and Melissa King in the two new appeal proceedings.
+Working with lawyers at East Coast Environmental Law, Ecojustice successfully represented community members Angela Zwicker, Marlene Brown and Melissa King in the two appeal proceedings launched by some of the companies ordered to clean up the contaminated site.

 At the most basic level, Ecojustice got involved in this case because every Canadian should have access to clean water.
 We also believe that companies that pollute must pay to clean up the mess.